FREQUENTLY ASKED QUESTIONS

 We would be happy to send lower value UK orders by Special Delivery (or another suitable express service) at extra cost; if you require this, please contact us before you order.

 If I order from you today, when can I expect to receive my order?

-We aim to dispatch all orders within three working days of clearance of payment, and thus most UK orders should reach their destination within a week, and most overseas orders within two weeks, of being placed.
+Since we aim to dispatch all orders within two working days of receipt of cleared payment where possible, most UK orders paid for by credit card or PayPal (excluding eCheque payments) should reach their destination within a week, and most overseas orders within two weeks, of being placed; orders paid for by cheque are likely to take an extra 1-2 weeks, since we firstly have to wait for the cheque to reach us, and then for it to clear (which may take around five working days).
 However, at busy periods, and in the case of some large orders, dispatch may be delayed; likewise, delivery may take longer at busy times, or may be delayed by circumstances beyond our control (e.g. bad weather conditions or industrial action).
-Therefore, unless you have requested (or yourself arranged for) delivery by Royal Mail Special Delivery or another express service, please allow 28 days for delivery (or longer still in exceptional circumstances, including orders to certain overseas destinations).
+Therefore, unless you have requested delivery by Royal Mail Special Delivery or another express service, please allow 28 days for delivery (or longer still in exceptional circumstances, including orders to certain overseas destinations).

 If your order, or any part of it, does not arrive within the expected timeframe, please let us know – if sufficient time has elapsed following the date of dispatch for a claim for loss to be made, we will refund you in full or in part as appropriate, and claim for the loss from the postal or courier service accordingly.